Fudenberg-Research-Group/group-website/content/authors/Pokorny/_index.md

 - Alumni
 ---

-Bozhie recieved her M.S. in Computer Science at USC.
+Bozhie is expected to receive her M.S. in Computer Science at USC in December 2023.
 She received a B.S. in Bioengineering from UC Berkeley in 2019, and worked as an undergraduate researcher under Dr. Chris Anderson.
-For the following two years, she worked for a start up in the Synthetic Biology space, where her work focused on improving aspects of the molecular biology workflow as well as building computational tools.
+She then spent three years working various aspects of R&D at Tierra Biosciences, a Synthetic Biology start-up.

 In the Fudenberg group she investigated the role of 3D genome folding on transcription.

-She is interested in applications of computational tools and predictive modeling in biological research.
+She is interested in applications of computer science, data science, and machine learning in biological research and technology.